Abdominal Pain During Pregnancy

 Ordinary Non-Pregnancy-Related Abdominal Pain

 Pregnancy can be frightening, especially if it is your first time.
 It is easy to interpret everything your body does as related in some way to the baby growing inside you—and easy to become needlessly worried.
 It is important to remember, however, that not every ache, pain, or moment of discomfort you experience is related to your pregnancy.
+Abdominal pain during pregnancy is not necessarily abdominal pain caused by pregnancy.

 Treating Abdominal Pain